Rockies vs. Padres Player Props Betting Odds

 McMahon Stats

-- Ryan McMahon has recorded 60 hits with 18 doubles, two triples, nine home runs and 26 walks.
-He has driven in 36 runs with four stolen bases.
+- Ryan McMahon has 61 hits with 18 doubles, two triples, nine home runs, 26 walks and 36 RBI.
+He's also stolen four bases.

-- McMahon takes a two-game streak with at least one hit into this one.
-During his last five outings he is batting .238 with two doubles, a walk and two RBI.
+- McMahon has picked up at least one hit in three straight games.
+In his last five games he is batting .286 with two doubles, a walk and two RBI.

 McMahon Recent Games